How bad will bank holiday travel be on trains, planes and roads?

 Read more: Warning over bank holiday traffic delays as busiest weekend since pandemic expected

-The M25 clockwise between junction 7 for the M23 (Gatwick and Brighton) and junction 21 for the M1 is expected to bear the brunt of the traffic.
+The M25 clockwise between junction 7 for the M23 (Gatwick and Brighton) and junction 21 (M1) is expected to bear the brunt of the traffic.

 On Saturday, traffic is expected to peak between 3pm and 6pm.
-Inrix says it is expecting routes from cities to coasts to have some of the worst delays as drivers head to the seaside.
+Inrix expects routes from cities to coasts to have some of the worst delays as drivers head to the seaside on what is expected to be the sunniest day of the weekend.

 In the middle of the day, the M5 southwest to Devon is expected to be extremely busy between Bristol and Taunton.
 On Saturday afternoon, snarl-ups are anticipated on the M25 anticlockwise from the Heathrow area towards the M23.

-Bob Pishue, transportation analyst at Inrix, advises drivers to “be prepared for long delays, especially in and around major cities and towards the coasts”.
+Bob Pishue, transportation analyst at Inrix, advised drivers to “be prepared for long delays, especially in and around major cities and towards the coasts”.

 “Travel as early or as late in the day as possible to avoid the worst delays,” he said.